isomerpages/pmo-nccs/_singapores-climate-action/0d-impact-of-climate-change-in-singapore.md

 *(Click to download larger image)*

-*Source: Ministry of the Environment and Water Resources*
+*Source: Ministry of Sustainability and the Environment*

 Phase 2 of the study will make use of the projections from Phase 1 to examine the climate change impacts on areas such as water resources and drainage, biodiversity and greenery, network infrastructure and building infrastructure.